MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 Boot the device to Windows Setup:

 1. Move the USB flash drive from the **technician PC** to the powered down **physical device**.
 1. Turn on your physical device and enter the device's boot menu.
 Your device has a specific button combination or keyboard key to press to get to the boot menu.
-You may need to consult your hardware documentation if you aren't familiar with how to get to your device's boot menu.
+You might need to consult your hardware documentation if you aren't familiar with how to get to your device's boot menu.
 1. From the boot menu, select the flash drive to boot from.
 Your device boots from the flash drive and enter into the Windows Setup.

 ### [Virtual Machine](#tab/virtualmachine)